Stone (G.I. Joe): Devil's Due Comics

 Lt.
 Stone appears on the cover to America's Elite #25 as part of a massive group shot of anyone who ever been a member of the Joe Team.
 During the World War III event, Lt.
 Stone has a cameo in America's Elite #31, fighting Iron Grenadiers in Suffolk, England alongside fellow Joes Big Ben (also a British member of G.I.
 Joe), Short-Fuze, and Hit & Run.

 Live action film

-Brendan Fraser plays Stone in the 2009 film.
+Brendan Fraser plays Stone in the 2009 film G.I.
+Joe: The Rise of Cobra.
 At first, it was reported he was going to play Gung-Ho in the movie, but it was later revealed by director Stephen Sommers to be otherwise.
 In the film, he referees a sparring match between Duke and Snake-Eyes, shocked at the former's unwillingness to stay down from Snake Eyes' attacks.

 He was released as an action figure in 2009, as part of the G.I.
 Joe: The Rise of Cobra toyline.
 An alternate version was released as part of the G.I.
 Joe Senior Ranking Officers set in 2009.
 His action figure file card indicates he is a special operations instructor who trains the G.I.
 Joe team in combat tactics, marksmanship, survival techniques, and other commando skills.